Alegria is the Cirque du Soleil circus and acrobatics show at Vancouver’s Concord Pacific Place between late March and early June in 2022.

 Big Top Location

-Cirque du Soleil often (but not always) sets up its trademark “Grand Chapiteau” big top tent around mid-autumn in Concord Pacific Place between the eastern tip of False Creek and BC Place Stadium at 88 Pacific Boulevard.
-2019 is no exception.
+Cirque du Soleil often sets up its trademark “Grand Chapiteau” big top tent in Concord Pacific Place.
+The venue is between the eastern tip of False Creek and BC Place Stadium at 88 Pacific Boulevard.
+The fall of 2019 was no exception, and the tent returns to the same location in the spring of 2022.

-The Grand Chapiteau is a massive big-top-style structure with castle-like points supported by masts and all seats are comfortably cushioned with backs (or at least that’s been the case in past years).
+The Grand Chapiteau is a massive big-top-style structure with castle-like points supported by masts.
+All seats are comfortably cushioned with backs (or at least that’s been the case in past years).
 The venue itself is a spectacle to be seen!

-(Note: A couple of years ago the venue was in a giant blue and yellow big top at the eastern end of Concord Pacific Place (so closer to Science World).
-In 2019, however, the Grand Chapiteau was white and it was located at the western end of the site (so closer to BC Place Stadium.)
+Note: A few years ago the venue was in a giant blue and yellow big top at the eastern end of Concord Pacific Place (so closer to Science World).
+In 2019, however, the Grand Chapiteau was white and located at the western end of the site, so closer to BC Place Stadium.
+In 2022 it’s a blue and white tent at the same western location as it was three years ago.

-General admission tickets to Luzia in 2019 started at $54 or so but went up to around $140, or as much as $300 or more for VIP seats at premium times.
+General admission tickets to Alegria in 2022 start at $65 or $75 or so depending on the day.
+However, tickets go up to around $240 for those who want to be very close to the stage.
+They are also as much as $350 for VIP seats at premium times.

-Discount rates were available including under the following situations:
+Discount rates are available including under the following situations:

 (Note: Details are subject to change.
 See the official Cirque du Soleil website for exact details.)

-VIP packages included premium seats with the best views of the stage, a cocktail reception with open bar and appetizer both before the performance and at the intermission, a complimentary program and a small gift.
-VIP attendees also got free parking and access to an extra-nice restroom and special VIP areas.
+VIP packages include premium seats with the best views of the stage, along with an open bar and appetizers both before the performance and at the intermission.
+They also include a complimentary program to take home, in addition to free parking and access to an extra-nice restroom and special VIP areas.

-Below is other information that’s good to know about Cirque du Soleil’s productions in Vancouver.
+Below is other information from previous years that’s good to know about Cirque du Soleil’s productions in Vancouver.
+2022 details may be similar.

 - The venue is heated.

-- Due to space restrictions, strollers are not permitted in the facility.
+- Due to space restrictions, strollers have not been allowed in the facility in past years.

 - Except for service dogs for people with disabilities, animals are not permitted.

-The following is a list of suggestions to help you make the most out of your Cirque du Soleil experience.
+The following is a list of suggestions to help you make the most out of your circus experience.

 About Cirque du Soleil

-Cirque du Soleil is a world-famous circus and acrobatics theatre group that offers shows under a big top tent in Vancouver’s Pacific Concord Place, as well as at other venues across the globe.
+Cirque du Soleil is a world-famous circus and acrobatics theatre group.
+It offers shows under a big top tent in Vancouver’s Pacific Concord Place each year as well as at other venues across the globe.

-The Montreal-based company tours the world with its shows and often visits Vancouver for a multi-week stay between mid-fall and the end of December.
+The Montreal-based company tours the world with its shows and often visits Vancouver for a multi-week stay at some point during the year.

 History of Vancouver Shows